trickwide/personal-finance-tracker/README.md

     - Goal name, category, goal amount, current amount, target date and progress are shown on a table.
 Progress bar fills depending on the currently saved amount.

-  - User can delete their submitted transactions
+  - User can delete their submitted transactions.

 - Security

   - Application has enhanced security with CSRF token validation for all POST requests

-### What needs to be done
+### What could be done in future, if the project is continued

-- Application security needs to be strenghtened (check for XSS vulnerability and review previously implemented CSRF token validations)
+- Overhaul the application styling to be more visually appealing.

-- Application doesn't have proper styling and current look doesn't represent the final product
+- Users could search for individual incomes and expenses and see the related data.

-- Code refactoring needs to be done, import statements need to be uniform and repetitive code should not exist.
-Current product has plenty of repetitive code.
+- Add charts to display data changes over time.

-- Dashboard needs to have chart visualization for the data
+- Users could download a .csv file with their financial data.

-- User needs to be able to delete their account and all the data associated with the account.
+- Refactor underlying code